Theoretical and Empirical Advances in Forest Pruning: Simulations with synthetic data

 In all of the low-noise scenarios (8 out of 8), there is at least one method tested that yields a statistically significant out-of-sample reduction in MSPE, the largest reduction being as large as $71.4\%$, by Lasso using 1/5 of the full forest trees under scenario 6 ($n = 20000$, 2 variables, $B = 100$, $\sigma_{\e}^2 = 0.04$).

-The performance improvement is somewhat less impressive under the high-noise regime ($\sigma_{\e}^2 = 2$, 50 times higher than the low-noise setup), but we still observed statistically significant out-of-sample MSPE reductions in 5 out of 8 scenarios, the largest reduction being $36\%$, by Lasso using 2/5 of the full forest trees under scenario 16 ($n = 20000$, 8 variables, $B = 100$, $\sigma_{\e}^2 = 2$).
+The performance improvement is less impressive under the high-noise regime ($\sigma_{\e}^2 = 2$, 50 times higher than the low-noise setup), but we still observed statistically significant out-of-sample MSPE reductions in 5 out of 8 scenarios, the largest reduction being $36\%$, by Lasso using 2/5 of the full forest trees under scenario 16 ($n = 20000$, 8 variables, $B = 100$, $\sigma_{\e}^2 = 2$).
+Note: `LASSO4' restricts Lasso to selecting at most 4 trees.